 Why did my score stay moderate even though I had an intense workout?

 The Activity Score measures your total daily movement, not just structured exercise.
 A single intense workout combined with high sedentary time might result in a moderate overall score.
-This reflects research showing that regular movement throughout the day is important alongside dedicated exercise sessions.

 Can I still get a good score without formal exercise?